five0ffour/Giphyboard/README.md

 A simple site that demonstrates integration with the Giphy API.

 The game loads 10 buttons of movies produced or created by Pixar.
 With a click of each button the program queries Giphy using the button label and pulls back 10 gif links by default.
 The display shows the title, rating and a still image of each gif.
 By clicking on the gif image itself,  it will animate.
 Click again and it pauses.

-The sidebar filter box allows the user to customize the number of gifs returned and the rating level (capping it to the specified rating)
+The sidebar filter box allows the user to to add a new topic button,  customize the number of gifs returned and/or filter the rating level capping it to the specified rating.

 The application runs a parallel query to do a movie search and display an associated movie poster (if found).
 If an entry is found the program displays some contextual content (name, year, plot, rating) and the img of the moview poster on the sidebar.

+Finally there is a rudimentary favorites feature.
+Each giphy image has a heart button floating in the upper right corner.
+If selected it will park of copy of that image into the favorites pane.
+As with the gif pane,  it will display a still version of the gif until it is clicked, at which point it will animate.
+Click again to still the image.

 ## Getting Started
 To get started,  copy the program to a clean directory and run "index.html" in your browser.
 The program is ready to start automatically.
 From there click on a button, image or use the "add gif" button to add a movie query of your own.